ethanhusband/2048bot/README.md

 ## ALGORITHM

-The algorithm is an adaptation of the nneonneo 2048 bot - https://github.com/nneonneo/2048-ai
+The algorithm is an adaptation of the [nneonneo 2048 bot](https://github.com/nneonneo/2048-ai)

+It employs numerous state of the art techniques which culminate into the one of the best known performing 2048 bots

 ### EXPECTIMAX